-The Castleberry Peace Institute is pleased to announce the new Vivian Castleberry Trailblazer Scholarship.
-The Trailblazer Scholarship supports advanced students who have demonstrated an aptitude for leadership on political, economic social issues especially as they pertain to the role of women in local, national and international efforts to advance peace and justice, especially in areas and countries where there are critical needs.
+The Vivian Castleberry Trailblazer Scholarship supports advanced students who have demonstrated an aptitude for leadership on political, economic social issues especially as they pertain to the role of women in local, national and international efforts to advance peace and justice, especially in areas and countries where there are critical needs.

 The following criteria are required for consideration for the Vivian Castleberry Trailblazer Scholarship: Students should have earned at least 60 semester credit hours and will not be graduating until May of the subsequent academic year; 2) have at least a 3.0 overall grade point average; 3) have a documented interest and involvement in work related to peacebuilding and have demonstrated an interest in and aptitude for leadership.